openhive-network/devportal/_tutorials-recipes/understanding-configuration-values.md

 See: [config.hpp](https://github.com/steemit/steem/blob/master/libraries/protocol/include/steem/protocol/config.hpp)

 Usually, these configuration values are universally adhered to, but there are situations where these values can and should be altered, like in the case of deploying a new blockchain (typically a testnet).
-Some of the values that do not affect consensus, like [`STEEM_SOFT_MAX_COMMENT_DEPTH`](#STEEM_SOFT_MAX_COMMENT_DEPTH), are allowed to change to some extent.
+Some of the values that do not affect consensus, like [`HIVE_SOFT_MAX_COMMENT_DEPTH`](#HIVE_SOFT_MAX_COMMENT_DEPTH), are allowed to change to some extent.

 ### Sections